osmosis-labs/mesh-security/docs/provider/Vault.md

 ## Footnotes

-For MVP, Slashable Collateral and Maximum Lein can be up to 100% of total Collateral.
+For MVP, Slashable Collateral and Maximum Lien can be up to 100% of total Collateral.